 What the fuck is it for, then?
 Again the dirty tactic of hiding under the cover instead of facing the issues.
 It should also be mentioned that Filipus submitted the report to another list as well, but it didn't appear there.
 The moral of the story is: there is nowhere to go if you want to complain about Mozilla's bullshit.
 You can read his take on the issue on his site (archive) (MozArchive).

 And those are the guys deciding what does or doesn't go into Firefox!
 I could cite many more examples, but the point should be clear by now.
-First, Mozilla makes a shitty anti-user decision, then disregards direct feedback (preferring unreliable telemetry), disrespects the users in many different ways, sends them to some other place if they still have a problem and finally closes the topic or even disables their accounts.
+First, Mozilla makes a shitty anti-user decision, then disregards direct feedback (preferring unreliable telemetry), disrespects the users in many different ways, sends them to some other places if they still have a problem and finally closes the topics or even disables their accounts.
 Doesn't matter who you are, the hyenas will devour you regardless.
 But remember, Mozilla is your friend!

 UPDATE August 2023: by the way, I failed to actually link to it (archive) (MozArchive) for all this time.
 Well, there you go.
 It seems all the supportive links have disappeared somewhere along the way; I'm keeping the responses though.
 I guess Mozilla doesn't anymore think that they actually have to fulfill their manifesto principles with anything other than empty claims.
 Enjoy: